List of Billboard 200 number-one albums of the 2020s

-Taylor Swift topped the chart for 52 weeks with nine different albums in the 2020s decade; one of them, 1989 (Taylor's Version), became the best selling album of 2023.
+Taylor Swift topped the chart for 58 weeks with nine different albums in the 2020s decade; one of them, The Tortured Poets Department, spent 17 weeks at number one and became the best selling album of 2024.

-This is a list of the albums ranked number one in the United States during the 2020s decade.
+This article lists the albums ranked number one in the United States during the 2020s decade.
 The top-performing albums and EPs in the U.S. are ranked on the Billboard 200 chart, which is published by Billboard magazine.
 The data is compiled by Luminate Data based on multi-metric consumption as measured in album-equivalent units, which comprise album sales, track sales, and streams on digital music platforms.
-Each unit equals one album sold or 10 individual digital tracks sold from an album, or 3,750 ad-supported or 1,250 paid/subscription on-demand official audio and video streams generated by songs from an album.
+For issues dated January 4, 2020, to January 10, 2026, each unit equals one album sold, or ten individual digital tracks sold from an album, or 3,750 ad-supported or 1,250 paid/subscription on-demand official audio and video streams generated by songs from an album.
+Starting on the issue dated January 17, 2026, each unit equals one album sold, or ten individual digital tracks sold from an album, or 2,500 ad-supported or 1,000 paid/subscription on-demand official audio and video streams generated by songs from an album.

 One Thing at a Time by American country singer Morgan Wallen is the longest-running number-one album of the decade with 19 weeks.

 One Thing at a Time, the third studio album by American country singer Morgan Wallen, is the longest-running number-one album of the decade, topping the chart for 19 non-consecutive weeks.
 It also became the most consumed album of 2023.
-The eleventh studio album of Taylor Swift, The Tortured Poets Department (2024), is the 2020s decade's longest-reigning number-one on the Billboard 200 by a female artist, topping the chart for 17 weeks.
+Taylor Swift's eleventh studio album, The Tortured Poets Department (2024), is the longest-running number-one on the Billboard 200 by a female artist in the 2020s, topping the chart for 17 weeks.